 Learn how to draw a cute unicorn.
 This step-by-step tutorial makes it easy.
 Kids and beginners alike can now draw a great looking cartoon unicorn.

 Try the Japanese art of paper folding - origami.
 Research has shown that origami helps develop hand-eye coordination and fine motor skills, and it also improves concentration.
-There are heaps of tutorials online for your family to try, like these here:
+There are heaps of awesome tutorials online for your family to try, like these here:

 - Cute Monster Bookmark Origami